 LITTLEMILL DISTILLERY, MALTINGS and KILNS and EXCISEMAN'S HOUSE, Dumbarton Road, Bowling

-ACCESS : Viewable from the road - both sides.
+ACCESS : Viewable from the road - orignal site both sides; house north side.

-Exciseman's House - Listed B, but on Buildings at Risk Register.
-Delisted in 2022.
+Exciseman's House - It was listed B, but was delisted in 2022.
+It remains on Buildings at Risk Register.

-While travelling Dumbarton Road through Bowling, you will possibly have wondered about that scruffy shell of a house on the Dunglass end of the town.
+While travelling along Dumbarton Road through Bowling, you will possibly have wondered about that scruffy shell of a house on the Dunglass end of the town.
 Would you believe it?
-That building is listed "B".
+That building is, or at least until comparatively recently was listed "B".

 So what are we missing?

-This is a late 18th century building with mid 19th century additions.
+This house is a remnant, a reminder to us that Scotland’s oldest licenced distillery stood here.
+That was established in 1772 on the site of an old brewery that had been founded during the 14th century in Bowling.
+It is a late 18th century building with mid 19th century additions.
 It was built because under the Excise Act of 1823, distillers were required to provide separate accommodation for Excise officers.
 These were rented by the Board of Excise for a sum not exceeding $10 per annum.
 [HES].
 So this is its historical interest.
+Its location right there at the distillery was because controls needed to be tight.
+Illiciit distilling was common.
+We don't know why the rent is recorded as being in dollars.
+Perhaps at one time it had foreign investors.
+It has been noted that between the years 1817 and 1971, the distillery had changed hands abut 16 times.

 What is missing is the distillery itself.
-That stood across the road where there are now flats.
+That stood on both sides of Dumbarton Road where there are now flats (explaining why the two sites were linked) and had replaced an earlier brewery.

 But where is the distillery?

-Well that was where the block of flats is now across the road.
+Well that was where the blocks of flats are now on both sides of the road.

 The exciseman's house was to the left behind that stone wall.
 The distillery was to the right where the flats now are.
 (There are now flats on both sides of the road).